regi-gouale/FaithBridge/README.md

 ### Next.js Authentication with Server Actions

-This project demonstrates a robust authentication system built with Next.js, leveraging server actions for secure and efficient user management.
+This SaaS project allows pastors of Christian communities to receive reports of spiritual monitoring interviews carried out by those responsible.
+It demonstrates a robust authentication system built with Next.js, leveraging server actions for secure and efficient user management.

 ## Key Features